-NITMES (Network in Transnational Memory Studies) aims to find new ways of conceptualising and studying cultural memory beyond the framework of the nation-state.
-In doing so, it hopes to provide tools for understanding identity and heritage that are better fitted to the entanglements of the contemporary world.
+NITMES aimed to find new ways of conceptualising and studying cultural memory beyond the framework of the nation-state.
+In doing so, it provided tools for understanding identity and heritage that are better fitted to the entanglements of the contemporary world.

 NITMES was particularly concerned with the role of media and the arts in the emergence and dissemination of ‘travelling’ narratives and commemorative practices.

 In addition to Rigney the other founding members of the initiative are Aleida Assmann from Konstanz, Astrid Erll from Frankfurt, Rosanne Kennedy from the Australian National University, Michael Rothberg from Illinois and Barbara Törnquist-Plewa from Lund.

 It was funded by NWO (The Dutch Research Council) and the participating institutions.

 One of the outcomes of NITMES was NITBITS: a series of 11 short videoclips intended for use in the classroom on key concepts in memory studies by members of NITMES.